 This business was born because I am a mother who simply wanted to cling to whatever memories I could of my grandmother, so I could share them with my children.
 I wanted them to experience Grandma Ricci beyond what I could fit into bedtime stories and prayers.
 I wanted them to be able to feel the love and deep passion that went into everything she baked.
 My heart told me that our connection to food is where our memories could come to life for even just a little bit.
 I knew just one of her caramels would offer them the same sensation of sweetness and warmth that I felt at their age when I ate one.
 I just wanted my children to have a piece of my Grandma that was greater than photographs could offer.

 Baking is a sacred space for me.
 It's a place where I can lean into my memories of when grandma taught me how to properly flour a cake pan, and how to tap the bubbles on the Rosette maker before I dipped it in the hot oil.
-It's a space where I'm transported back 25 years and I'm a little girl again, marveling at how magical it felt in her kitchen while she would encourage me and offer me beautiful life lessons woven in with our baking.
+It's a space where I'm transported back in time and I'm a little girl again, marveling at how magical it felt in her kitchen while she would encourage me and offer me beautiful life lessons woven in with our baking.
 Now my moments in the kitchen are really just more ways that I can connect with my spirit and let my memories of the two of us come flooding back to me.
 Each and every treat I make is overflowing with love because when I'm wearing my apron, I feel nothing but the loving bond she and I share.
 My greatest wish is that you feel that love sent right into your heart from mine.